Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (Received from Don Kindell - His source: The late Arnold Hague's database).

-Follow the convoy links provided for more information on each (it might be best to open the external links in a new window, so as not to lose track of this page.
-It'll be noticed that some of the listings are incomplete).
+Follow the convoy links provided for more information on each (it'll be noticed that some of the listings are incomplete).
+Where the "Convoy" column is left blank, it means that convoy is not known.

 Errors may exist, and some voyages are missing.